aaliusama/Machine_Learning_with_graphs/README.md

 | **Random forest** | **0.72** | **0.55** | – |
 | **Linear SVM** | **0.70** | **0.52** | – |

 The random forest classifier achieves the highest accuracy (≈ 72 %) and macro–F1 (≈ 0.55) on the unseen 2013 papers.
 Although logistic regression performs worse overall, its top‑3 accuracy exceeds 91 %, meaning that the true journal is usually among the top three predicted labels.
-The notebook also prints a detailed classification report per journal.
+Check notebook for a detailed classification report per journal.

 ## Link Prediction in the Southern Women Network

 **Dataset:**

-- `data/southern_women.net` – a small bipartite graph describing attendance of 18 women (type 1) at 14 events (type 2/3) in the American South in the 1930s.
+- `data/southern_women.net` – a small bipartite graph describing attendance of 18 women (type 1/2) at 14 events (type 3).
 The network contains 32 nodes and 89 edges.

 **Objective:**  Predict which woman–event pairs that are not currently observed would be most likely to occur, by learning node embeddings and training a binary classifier on pairs of nodes.